 The main focus is - by definition - on Computational Chemistry and its application of quantummechanical methods.
 The dramatic increase in computational power in the last few years has led to more and more advanced approaches in ab initio and density functional theory.
 The accuracy of the methods now allows the application of computational chemistry to a large number of problems in chemistry.
 In our reasearch, we study asymmetric reactions, structural properties of inorganic complexes, conformational and electrochemical properties of carbohydrates as well as the reactivity of small and potentially unstable molecules.
-In recent years, this research has been extended to material science and many topics from nano- and biotechnology such as organic nanofibres, bio solar cells or polymeric compounds have been successfully addressed.
+In recent years, this research has been extended to material science and many topics from nano- and biotechnology such as organic nanofibres, bio solar cells or SERS studies of substrates on metal nanoparticles have been successfully addressed.

 Cooperations (in alphabetic order)